Towards parallel time-stepping for the numerical simulation of atherosclerotic plaque growth: Parallel time-stepping

-Concerning the computational costs of communication, additional growth values $\overline{\gamma}(\sigmat_f^{WS}(t_{p,i}))$ need to be communicated from processes $p=1,...,P$ to the master process.
-Using the ODE growth model, these are in total $N_l$ scalar values (in our example $N_l=1\,000$).
-It is thus reasonable to assume that the computational cost of communication is still negligible compared to the solutions of the micro problems.
+{\reftwo The communication cost of the approach strongly depends on the employed parallelization scheme; cf.~\cref{sec:parallelization}.
+In the distributed parallelization approach, the growth values $\overline{\gamma}(\sigmat_f^{WS}(t_{p,i}))$, which are needed in the coarse propagator, do not have to be communicated.
+This is because the same intervals in fine and coarse problems are computed on the processes.
+In the master-slave approach, however, the values have to be communicated from each slave process to the master.} Using the ODE growth model, these are $N_f$ scalar values in total (in our example $N_f=1\,000$). {\reftwo Even for the master-slave communication scheme, it} is thus reasonable to assume that the computational cost of communication is still negligible compared to the solutions of the micro problems.
 In the case of a PDE growth model, the additional cost for communication will be discussed in~\cref{sec:reaction-diffusion}.